-The first thoughts of founding the Association were made on the 28th of April 1984, during a small gathering attended, among others, by: Chr.
+The first thoughts of founding the Association occurred on the 28th of April 1984, during a small gathering attended by the following, among others: Chr.
 Papapavlou, Takis Kalimeras, S. Florides, Rikkos Mylonas, G. Andreou, Dinos Apostolides.
 The participants unanimously decided to establish the Lapithos, Karavas and Environs Association.

-A dance to become acquainted was held on the 30th of November 1984, during which Nicos Karaviotis (son of Leonidas Karaviotis) with his band entertained all those who attended.
+A meet-and-greet dance to become acquainted was held on the 30th of November 1984, during which Nicos Karaviotis (son of Leonidas Karaviotis) along with his band entertained all those who attended.

-The first charter assembly was held on the 21st of April 1985 at Edison Center and the Association’s first board of directors comprised the following:
+The first charter assembly was held on the 21st of April 1985 at the Edison Centre and the Association’s first board of directors was composed of the following:

 Chr.
 Papapavlou (chairman), Nicos Kallis (vice-chairman), T. Kalimeras (general secretary), A. Yiannakou (general organising secretary), G. Andreou (treasurer), and N. Apostolides, Savvas Demetriou (Churchill), R. Mylonas, S. Papaxenophontos, S. Siakides, Margarita Souratou Hadjiserki, A. Socratous, Panayiota Florides, S. Florides, Giorgos Christodoulou Solomou, and Eleni Aristotelous (members).